GeorgeTof/Music_project/README.md

 ## Description

-The application allows users to search and view details for songs, artsts and albums, add songs to a liked section and review songs, while also seeing other users' reviews.
+The application allows users to search and view details for songs, artsts and albums, add songs to a liked section and review songs, while also seeing other users' reviews. <br>
-There is also another type of account supported, artist, that has the option to edit their bio, that users can see.
+There is also another type of account supported, artist, that has the option to edit their bio, that users can see. <br>
 The application was fully built with `java`, having the user interface built with `Java Swing` and the database connected using `JDBC`.
-The design pattern followed is `MVC`.
+The design pattern followed is `MVC`. <br>
 All the data about the users and songs are stored in a `Postgres SQL Database`, the CRUD opperations being done through the Postgres JDBC driver.

 ## Usage_in_detail